ACCA Global Talent Trends survey reveals public sector facing talent challenge

 In one of the largest ever studies across the accountancy profession, ACCA’s inaugural Global Talent Trends Survey 2023 provides a unique and vital view of how people feel about working in the finance profession right now.
 Finance professionals working in the public sector share many of the same concerns as the wider profession, but there are some differences.

-5. Technology is empowering but training is key: 88 percent of those in the public sector want more technology training as they recognise the power technology has in supporting finance professionals to add more value.
-But 40 percent fear technology will replace all or part of their role.
+5. Technology is empowering but training is key: 88% of those in the public sector want more technology training as they recognise the power technology has in supporting finance professionals to add more value.
+But 40% fear technology will replace all or part of their role.

-6. Inclusivity is strong but perceptions about social mobility are more troubling: 61 percent of public sector financial professionals think their organisation is inclusive (compared to 68 percent of all sectors), while 49 percent in all sectors (including public) have the perception that a lower socio-economic background is a barrier to progress.
+6. Inclusivity is strong but perceptions about social mobility are more troubling: 61% of public sector financial professionals think their organisation is inclusive (compared to 68% of all sectors), while 49% in all sectors (including public) have the perception that a lower socio-economic background is a barrier to progress.

-7. In turbulent times accountancy provides career security: public sector financial professionals see the key benefits to a career in this sector as the opportunity to gain a professional qualification (38pc); having a job with purpose (27pc) and the ability to make an impact (23pc) – scores which outstripped all sectors at 33 percent, 23 percent and 17 percent, respectively.
+7. In turbulent times accountancy provides career security: public sector financial professionals see the key benefits to a career in this sector as the opportunity to gain a professional qualification (38%); having a job with purpose (27%) and the ability to make an impact (23%) – scores which outstripped all sectors at 33%,23% and 17% respectively.

 As well as providing valuable insights the report sets out the ways in which ACCA supports employers, student and members, as well as the wider public sector.